Top Puerto Rican Festivals: Celebrating Culture, Music, and Cuisine

 Pasteles and Lechón: Holiday Must-Haves

-Pasteles are a holiday staple, symbolizing family, love, and sharing.
+Pasteles are a holiday staple, symbolizing family, , and sharing.
 These stuffed parcels are made with a dough of green bananas, plantains, and sometimes yautía, filled with seasoned pork, garbanzos, and olives, wrapped in a plantain leaf, and boiled (ETIC Hotels).

 Lechón, or roast suckling pig, is another showstopper.
-Slow-roasted over an flame for hours, Lechón results in succulent meat and crispy skin, often served at grand family gatherings during holidays like Christmas and New Year’s.
+Slow-roasted over an open flame for hours, Lechón results in succulent meat and crispy skin, often served at grand family gatherings during holidays like Christmas and New Year’s.

 DishMain IngredientsOccasion